tomhendra/peronsal-site/README.md

 ## Commit Types

-Commitlint is unnecessary for this repo since I am the only dev, but it is good practice.
+Commitlint is unnecessary for this projects since I am the only dev, but it is good practice.

-- build
+• build
-- chore
+• chore
-- ci
+• ci
-- docs
+• docs
-- feat
+• feat
-- fix
+• fix
-- perf
+• perf
-- refactor
+• refactor
-- revert
+• revert
-- style
+• style
-- test
+• test

 ## TODO